GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 ### How do you use declarativeNetRequest?  {: #how-use-declarativenetrequest }

-Instead of reading the request and programmatically altering it, your extension specifies a number of [rules][api-declarative-rules], which map a set of conditions to corresponding actions.
-See the [declarativeNetRequest][api-declarativenetrequest] reference documentation for a more detailed description of rules.
+Instead of reading the request and programmatically altering it, your extension specifies a number of [rules][api-declarative-rules].
+Each rule contains a set of actions to perform when a given set of conditions are matched.
+For example, you could define a rule that removes "cookie" headers when a request is sent to a specific domain.
+See the [declarativeNetRequest][api-declarativenetrequest] reference documentation for a more detailed description of rules

 This feature allows content blockers and other request-modifying extensions to implement their use cases without requiring host permissions, and without needing to read the actual requests.